firavoyage/blogging/river.md

 ---

+upd
-updated vscode to new version.
+ated vscode to new version.

 custom title bar is redundant, turned off.